mbeckem/tiro-website/packages/website/docs/apidocs/files/objects_8h.md

 )
 ```

-Retrieves the array element at the given `index` from `array` and assigns it to `result`, unless an error occcurs.
+Retrieves the array element at the given `index` from `array` and assigns it to `result`, unless an error occurs.

 Returns `TIRO_ERROR_BAD_TYPE` if the instance is not an array, or `TIRO_ERROR_OUT_OF_BOUNDS` if the index is out of bounds.